Mission of the National Nurse Practitioner Residency and Fellowship Consortium (NNPRFTC)

 (b) improving healthcare by promoting and providing support to post-graduate residency and fellowship training programs for nurse practitioners;

-(c) advancing and improving the availability, efficacy and quality of healthcare by establishing, implementing and monitoring standards for post-graduate residency and fellowship training programs for nurse practitioners by functioning as an accrediting agency with the principal purpose of accrediting post-graduate residency and fellowship training programs for nurse practitioners.
+(c) advancing and improving the availability, efficacy and quality of healthcare by establishing, implementing and monitoring standards for post-graduate residency and fellowship training programs for nurse practitioners by functioning as a national accrediting agency with the principal purpose of accrediting post-graduate residency and fellowship training programs for nurse practitioners.

 Creating a healthcare workforce that meets the needs of our patients and our society

 There are currently 205,000 NPs practicing in the US, and 17,000 new NPs join the NP workforce every year; 85% of them are prepared in primary care (AANP, 2014.)
 NPs are a significant component of the healthcare workforce.
 In community health centers, for example, which serve 23 million people annually, NPs provide one in four of all medical visits (UDS, 2014.)

 As the healthcare environment becomes ever more complex, many NPs and healthcare leaders have recognized the value of postgraduate training programs in primary care, specialty care, and sub-specialty care.
 The 2010 Institute of Medicine Future of Nursing report called for residency training for all APRNs, including NPs, at the time of beginning practice and when changing specialty areas, and renewed that recommendation in the Committee’s 2015 update on progress since the Report was first issued.

 An organization dedicated to supporting postgraduate training for Nurse Practitioners